dojo/docs/dojo/doc.rst

 Introduction
 ============

 The purpose of this class is twofold.
 First, it provides a shorter reference to getting ahold of the current document.
 Second, all references that make use of it can have its document scope altered temporarily by changes to the dojo.doc variable.
-This is used by other fuctions `dojo.withDoc <dojo/withDoc>`_ and `dojo.setContext <dojo/setContext>`_ to change the document scope during certain operations.
+This is used by other fuctions :ref:`dojo.withDoc <dojo/withDoc>` and :ref:`dojo.setContext <dojo/setContext>` to change the document scope during certain operations.

 =====
 Usage